 Those reporting to him include operations, engineering and production services management, as well as all production managers, field technical managers and engineers and Broadcast Center operations managers and engineers.

 In February 2016, Aagaard expanded on EyeVision technology with “EyeVision 360” which added special never-before-seen features to the coverage of Super Bowl 50 with a larger complement of 5K cameras.
 “EyeVision 360” gave viewers a 360˚ perspective and higher resolution than had ever been seen before.
 The new technology for Super Bowl 50 won two Sports Emmy Awards: the George Wensel Technical Achievement Award, and Outstanding Technical Team Remote.
 In addition, Aagaard oversaw the first use of PylonCam in a Super Bowl.
-In January 2001 at Super Bowl XXXV, Aagaard was responsible for introducing EyeVision, a new technology showing replays in a three-dimensional way.
+In January 2001 at Super Bowl XXXV, he was responsible for introducing EyeVision, a new technology showing replays in a three-dimensional way.
 He also was instrumental in instituting SwingVision, the Emmy Award-winning super-slow motion breakdown of golf swings.
 Aagaard added two more Emmy Awards for his career with the 3-D productions of the 2010 U.S. Open Tennis Championships and PGA TOUR golf technical team.
 For Super Bowl XLVII in New Orleans, Aagaard was responsible for the creation and overall operation of “CBS Super Bowl Park at Jackson Square,” which transformed the heart of the historic French Quarter into CBS Corporation’s central broadcast center and home to 15 different shows from nine CBS divisions across multiple platforms.
 He also introduced the network’s initial use of the high speed “Heyeper Zoom camera system, which captured video at 300-500 frames per second (normal 60 fps), and showed images at four times greater than the current high definition video.